crcastle/heroku-sample-app-nodejs/README.md

 const port = process.env.PORT || 3000
 ```

 Let's define a variable for the port our app will listen to.
 This line says listen to the port number defined in environment variable PORT, or, if no environment variable named PORT is available, listen to port 3000.
-You'll see why the environment variable is necessary later.

 In case you didn't know, most web apps listen to port 80 or 443.
+These are the default ports for HTTP and HTTPS, respectively.
 When you type [https://www.heroku.com/](https://www.heroku.com/) in your browser, it automatically requests the Heroku homepage on port 443.

 #### Line 5